pymupdf/PyMuPDF/docs/faq.rst

     # compare width/height ratios of image and window

     if clip.width / clip.height < WIDTH / HEIGHT:
-        # clip is narrower: zoom to window height
+        # clip is narrower: zoom to window HEIGHT
         zoom = HEIGHT / clip.height
-    else:  # else zoom to window width zoom = WIDTH / clip.width
+    else:  # clip is broader: zoom to window WIDTH zoom = WIDTH / clip.width
     mat = fitz.Matrix(zoom, zoom)
     pix = page.get_pixmap(matrix=mat, clip=clip)

-Now assume you **have** the zoom factor and need to compute the fitting clip.
+For the other way round, now assume you **have** the zoom factor and need to **compute the fitting clip**.

 In this case we have ``zoom = HEIGHT/clip.height = WIDTH/clip.width``, so we must set ``clip.height = HEIGHT/zoom`` and, ``clip.width = WIDTH/zoom``.
 Choose the top-left point ``tl`` of the clip on the page to compute the right pixmap::